RME ADI-8 QS 8-Channel Reference AD/DA Converter with I64 MADI option is now available 15/01/07

 Within the ADI-8 series of converters, the full remote controllability of the QS is a novelty allowing the device to be placed anywhere on stage or in the studio as a remote controllable "SuperStageBox," with full access from the control room or FOH mixer.

 In combination with RMEÂ´s Micstasy or other RME MADI interface devices, designing a front end system becomes easier and more flexible now.
 A single MADI cable can transfer up to 64 channels of AES/EBU audio.
 Multiple ADI-8 QS or Micstasys equipped with I64 MADI cards can be serially connected with one MADI cable per unit and configured to use their individual channels within the MADI stream.
 AutoID and Delay Compensation ensure sample-aligned operation and easy setup when designing such setups.
 Up to 8 units can thus be combined into one single 64-channel MADI line.
+Features Overview:

 Pricing and Availability: